dewmaps/TouchThisPage/content/downloads.md

 Download the models and the text for the exhibition on this page.

-- Welcome to “Touch This Page!”
+- Welcome to "Touch This Page!"
     - Printing model for the New Testament
     - Text file for Panel 1
 -  Samuel Gridley Howe and Universal Design